project-theory-probe/digital-garden/Kitty/THE ARCHITECTURE OF INTIMACY.md

 **1/ Livingness in Relationships:**

 Alexander devoted his life to empirically studying the guiding force behind all life-affirming systems—a concept he initially called The Quality Without a Name and later on, Livingness (or Vitality / Lebendigkeit).
-I want to call it Aliveness, using the adjective form as the root word.
+I want to call it [[aliveness]], using the adjective form as the root word.
 When viewed through the lens of human relationships, the feeling of Aliveness is our experience of intimacy.
 When we reach a state of intimacy—of truly seeing and being seen—life-expanding creativity, effective communication, harmonious collaboration, and organic care naturally arise.